voidwarranties/MALMan/README.md

 This tells apache to load the wsgi module at /usr/local/share/webapps/MALMan/MALMan.wsgi and serve it under /MALMan.

-Include this snippet in your config to serve MALMan under lighttpd:
+To serve with Lighttpd:

+1. enable fastcgi: # lighttpd-enable-mod fastcgi
+2. make a new file /etc/lighttpd/conf-available/15-fastcgi-MALMan.conf with this content:

-    fastcgi.server = (
+    fastcgi.server += (
         "/MALMan" =>
         ((
             "socket" => "/tmp/MALMan-fcgi.sock",